The EFC Princess Margriet Awards 2014

 Androulla Vassiliou, European Commissioner for Education, Culture, Multilingualism and Youth, was present at the awards.

-Tagged Awards, Belgium, Culture, Patronage, Princess Laurentien, Princess Margriet.
+Tagged Awards, Belgium, Culture, Patronage, Princess Laurentien of the Netherlands, Princess Margriet of the Netherlands.